'Blazing it' Murray will have 'great Wimbledon'

 Bryan thinks Wimbledon will be a big target for Murray and coach Ivan Lendl as it is the surface that most favours the former British number one.

 "I talked to Ivan Lendl.
 I said, 'How's the hip?'
-He's like, 'No problem at all'," Bryan revealed.
+He's like, 'No problem at all'," Bryan said.

 "The biggest thing is finding the balance because you have one new hip and you have one old hip and how your body kind of gets used to that and how the lower back feels.
 I think that was an adjustment for him at the start, but he's got it figured out.